-Many homeowners ask themselves "is it worth it to paying an agent $25,000 to sell my house?"
+Many homeowners ask themselves "is it worth it to pay an agent $25,000 to sell my house?"
 Prior to the internet era, selling a home largely depended on the skill, local connections and creative marketing efforts of your agent.
-Today, however, much of the selling is actually done by the house itself as well as the MLS - not so much by the actual listing agent.

 While it's not an easy process, selling a home without an agent is very doable and could save you thousands in agent selling fees.
-Before you decide if you want to use an agent or not, check out our step-by-step guide for how to sell on your own:
+Before you decide if you want to use an agent or not, check out these steps:

 1. Determine the value of your home